GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/migrating_to_service_workers/index.md

 ### Audio/video playback and capture {: #audio_vidio }

 It's not currently possible to play or capture media directly in a service worker.
-In order for a manifest version 3 extension to leverage the web's media playback and capture capabilities, the extension will need to create a window environment using either [chrome.windows.create()][14] or [chrome.tabs.create()][15].
+In order for a Manifest V3 extension to leverage the web's media playback and capture capabilities, the extension will need to create a window environment using either [chrome.windows.create()][14] or [chrome.tabs.create()][15].
 Once created, the extension can use [message passing][16] to coordinate between the playback document and service worker.